 A two-year-old girl in Florida once needed to have her leg amputated due to severe burns caused by an exploding pressure cooker.

-If you or a loved one has been injured by an exploding pressure cooker device such as an Instant Pot, immediately contact Nadrich & Cohen now for a free consultation.
+If you or a loved one has been injured by an exploding pressure cooker device such as an Instant Pot, immediately contact Nadrich Accident Injury Lawyers now for a free consultation.

 Why Did My Pressure Cooker Explode?